Yoga Teacher Training — Sistermoon Wellness

 + 5 Day Living Yoga retreat

-(all meals, shared room lodging, and workshops included. some private rooms available for an additional fee.)
+(All meals, shared room lodging, and workshops included.
+Some private rooms available for an additional fee.
+When not included in the training, other retreats like this valued $2,500-3,000.)

 + 6 training weekends at The Abode in Missoula, MT